 So, when you experience a certain behavior towards your children that you cannot explain, you need to explore your memories and make connections.
-Emotions, beliefs, perceptions, all of this may be getting in your way without you even realizing it.
+Emotions, beliefs, perceptions, all of these may be getting in your way without you even realizing it.

-Authoritarian parent’s vs permissive parents
+Authoritarian parents vs. permissive parents

 We are capable of breaking the cycle of this type of behavior.
 But first we need to find a balance between giving and not giving.
-There are two opposite types that are not appropriate, controlling parents and permissive parents.
+There are two opposite types of parenting that are not appropriate, controlling parents and permissive parents.

 The 4 strategies our children use to get attention

 Every child wants his/her parents’ attention.
 But the problem with this kind of attention is that it needs to be gained no matter how.
-Their mantra is: “I only count when others notice me and serve me”.
+Their mantra is: “I only count when others notice me and serve me.”

-If as a parent you do not respond the way they want you to respond to their need for power, their mantra will be: “I only count if I can hurt others the way they have hurt me”.
+If, as a parent, you do not respond the way they want you to respond to their need for power, their mantra will be: “I only count if I can hurt others the way they have hurt me.”

 They already know that they have no real power, so they try to get their revenge with negative behaviors.

 Furthermore, he/she will understand that he/she does not belong anywhere, or that there is no purpose in his/her life.
 Their mantra will be: “I am not good.
 Nobody believes that I have any value.
 I cannot do anything right, so why bother doing anything?
-I give up”.
+I give up.”
 This stage is characterized by wanting to hurt themselves.

 These are the young introverts who are unable to socialize, work in a team, and who prefer solitude over company.
-They are those adults who grow up with no attachment to their parents, away from concepts like love, understanding, and from God.
+They adults who grow up with no attachment to their parents, away from concepts like love, understanding, and from God.
 Parents do not know what to do, and they end up giving up.
-The bond is broken, and it only remains there as a reminder that this situation can happen again at any time in the next generation.
+The bond is broken, and it only remains as a reminder that this situation can happen again at any time in the next generation.